stvkoch/powerVim/README.markdown

   -  *gU* - turn select text to upper case
   -  *gu* - turn select text to lower case
   -  *g~* - InverT case
-  -  // in same cases you can use only ~, U or u to combine when another keys, example: vawU (visual around word uppercase)
+  -  // in some cases you can use only ~, U or u to combine when another keys, example: vawU (visual around word uppercase)